 Religious Celebrations During a Pandemic

-This may be the first time that you have prepared Seder dinner for only those in your immediate household.
-It may be the first time that you don't attend church service on Easter Sunday.
+This year may have been the first time that you have prepared Seder dinner for only those in your immediate household.
+It may have been the first time that you didn't attend a church service on Easter Sunday.

 How to Practice Safely